seek-oss/skuba/docs/deep-dives/pnpm.md

 4. Create [`pnpm-workspace.yaml`](https://pnpm.io/pnpm-workspace_yaml)

-   If you are not using Yarn workspaces, you can skip this step.
+   Skip this step if your project does not use Yarn workspaces.

    ```yaml
    packages: